Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Logistics-Driven Methods

 Although earlier space logistics research has primarily focused on deterministic problem setting, recent studies started to incorporate uncertainties such as launch delays, demand fluctuation, and infrastructure performance decay.

 A major approach is to characterize the uncertainties into a set of possible scenarios and optimize the strategy to respond to these scenarios together with the baseline design.
 The most straightforward formulation to this end is stochastic optimization, which has been applied to multi-stage mega-scale constellation deployment under demand uncertainties \cite{de2004staged,Lee2018}.
 This approach is simple but cannot effectively provide a strategy to respond to the uncertainties.
-As an alternative, as reviewed earlier in the Inventory Control theme, the decision-rule-based optimization was developed where the strategies (i.e., decision rules) to respond to the uncertainties are parametrically defined and optimized (e.g., safety stock to prepare for launch delays) \cite{Chen2021}.
+As an alternative, as reviewed earlier, the decision-rule-based optimization was developed where the strategies (i.e., decision rules) to respond to the uncertainties are parametrically defined and optimized (e.g., safety stock to prepare for launch delays) \cite{Chen2021}.
 Furthermore, to handle more generic uncertainties in a space campaign, where the decision rules cannot be intuitively parameterized, a Hierarchical Reinforcement Learning (HRL) framework was developed \cite{Takubo2022}.
 Leveraging the strength of reinforcement learning (RL) to handle uncertainties and MILP's strength to handle a large variable space well, the HRL framework uses RL to provide high-level guidance and uses MILP to optimize the detailed action to achieve that guidance.
 This success was one of the first studies that incorporated machine learning into space logistics.

-Another approach to determining how to respond to uncertainties is to reoptimize as soon as we learn more information about the uncertainties.
-With this approach, a rolling horizon approach was developed for ISAM applications to respond to newly obtained demand information over time \cite{Jonchay2021,Jonchay2022} and a reconfiguration approach was developed for satellite constellation configuration modification as we acquire new demand \cite{de2008optimal,Lee2022}.
+Another approach to determining how to respond to uncertainties is to reoptimize as soon as we learn more information about the uncertainties \cite{Verstraete2018,hudson2020}.
+Building upon this idea, a rolling horizon approach was developed for ISAM applications to respond to newly obtained demand information over time \cite{Jonchay2021,Jonchay2022} and a reconfiguration approach was developed for satellite constellation configuration modification as we acquire new demand \cite{de2008optimal,Lee2023regional}.